jenansaadatmand/My_Certifications/Python/Microsoft Learn/Learning_Pathways/README.md

 - Error checking
 - Get familiar with Jupyter notebooks

-2. # Get started with the Linux command line and the Shell
+2. ## Get started with the Linux command line and the Shell
+- The command line is something you will interact with often when using Linux, both as a developer and admin.
+Knowing how it works and what commands you can use can greatly increase your productivity.
+- In this learning path, you will get started with the Linux command line.
+You will:

+- Navigate the file system
+- Handle processes
+- Search text files
+- Assign file access permissions
--
+- Script tasks